-- Ptosis is a drooping upper eyelid, with difficulty to open the eyelid voluntarily.
+- Ptosis is a drooping upper eyelid, with difficulty in opening the eyelid voluntarily.
 In some cases, it is so severe that the eyelid covers the axis of the pupil and hinders correct vision in the affected eye.

 - Entropion is the eyelid turning inward towards itself.
 It may be the lower eyelid (most commonly) or the upper eyelid, causing the eyelashes to rub against the cornea and eye surface.

 - Ectropion is the rotation towards the outside of the lower eyelid.
-Very often, it causes the tears to build up at the half-way point without being able to drain and it's normal that the patient notices their eye watering.
+Very often, it causes the tears to build up at the mid point without being able to drain and it is normal that the patient notices their eye watering.

 Malpositions cannot be prevented, but they can be treated early, because they can be diagnosed in an eye exam.

 Malpositions are treated with surgery.
-The purpose of the surgery is to relocate the eyelid so it can recover its function and aesthetic appearance.
+The purpose of the surgery is to reposition the eyelid so its function and aesthetic appearance are restored.
 In the case of patients with ptosis, surgery acts on the levator muscle of the upper eyelid, repositioning it so that it the height of the eyelid is correct and the patient can see properly.

 This can be carried out by the external route (through the skin) or the internal route (through the conjunctiva): the choice of technique depends on the result of a test carried out in the consultation with the ophthalmologist.

-In entropion and ectropion it's important that all the eyelid structures are properly assessed, to select the best treatment option in each case.
+In entropion and ectropion, it is important that all the eyelid structures are properly assessed in order to select the best treatment option in each case.
 For example, patients who have undergone surgery or have scars from accidents, the surgical technique of choice will aim to rebuild the affected eyelid layer, be it the skin or the conjunctiva via implants.

-In case it is due to age, surgery is usually a canthal strip, where by making a small incision in the external canthus of the eye the eyelid edge is anchored to the bone ridge to put it back in its normal position.
-In the majority of cases, the different sugeries offer an immediate slution to eyelid malposition and its associated complications.
+In the event that the eyelid malposition is due to age, surgery is usually a canthal strip, whereby a small incision in the external canthus of the eye is made to anchor the eyelid edge to the bone ridge and put it back in its normal position.
+In the majority of cases, the different surgeries offer an immediate solution to eyelid malposition and its associated complications.